 Read more about "Terramia" (opened in a new window/tab)

 7. Zona Sant'Ambrogio

-A project launched by Rossana Orlandi in response to the general rejection towards plastic.
+A project launched by Rossana Orlandi in response to the general rejection of plastic.
 The call has been for designers to give plastic a new life, thus "making it guiltless".
 The best projects will be exposed at Rossana Orlandi Gallery.